probot/probot/docs/development.md

 Done!
 ```

-The most important files note here are `index.js`, which is where the code for your plugin will go, and `package.json`, which makes this a standard [npm module](https://docs.npmjs.com/files/package.json).
+The most important files note here are `index.js`, which is where the code for your app will go, and `package.json`, which makes this a standard [npm module](https://docs.npmjs.com/files/package.json).

 ## Configure a GitHub App

-To run your plugin in development, you will need to configure a GitHub App to deliver webhooks to your local machine.
+To run your app in development, you will need to configure a GitHub App to deliver webhooks to your local machine.

 1. [Create a new GitHub App](https://github.com/settings/apps/new) with:
     - **Webhook URL**: Set to `https://example.com/` and we'll update it in a minute.